jonmcurry/professional_claims_processing/docs/ARCHITECTURE.md

 ```

 The FastAPI application exposes operational endpoints for monitoring and reviewing failed claims.
 Caching and connection pools improve throughput under load.

+Failed claims are first stored in the dead letter queue.
+On startup they are
+loaded into a priority retry queue which attempts automated repair before
+another insertion attempt.
+Claims that still fail can be assigned to a user for
+manual resolution and the outcome is tracked for metrics.